 - Due to its low-level API, the Test maintenance in Selenium is a struggle.
 It doesn’t help or assist the developer to deal with the error capturing, page screenshots and element locators.

-- Even though Selenium supports its users to run parallel tests on multiple machines, that set up needs quite a bit additional knowledge without which it takes too long time to run the tests.
+- Even though Selenium supports its users to run parallel tests on multiple machines, that set up needs quite a bit of additional knowledge without which it takes a too long time to run the tests.

 - Using Selenium one cannot execute testing on images.